 Katharine Hepburn had one very close call with the leopard.
 She was wearing a skirt that was lined with little metal pieces to make the skirt swing prettily.
 When Hepburn turned around abruptly, the leopard made a lunge for her back.
 Only the intervention of the trainer's whip saved Hepburn.
 The leopard was not allowed to roam around freely after that, and Hepburn was more careful around it from then on.

-David's response to Aunt Elizabeth asking him why he is wearing a woman's dressing gown ("Because I just went gay all of a sudden!") is considered by many film historians to be the first use of the word "gay" in its roughly modern sense (as opposed to its archaic meaning of "happy, carefree") in an American studio film.
-Among homosexuals, the word first came into its current use during the 1920s or possibly even earlier, though it was not widely known by heterosexuals as a slang term for homosexuals until the late 1960s.
+David's response to Aunt Elizabeth asking him why he is wearing a woman's dressing gown ("Because I just went gay all of a sudden!") is considered by many film historians to be the first use of the word "gay" in its roughly modern sense (as opposed to its original meaning of "happy, carefree") in an American studio film.
+Among homosexuals, the word first came into its current use during the 1920s or possibly even earlier, though it was not popularly known as a slang term for homosexuality until the late 1960s.
 The line was not in the original shooting script for the film; it was an ad lib from Cary Grant himself.